CRM & Pipeline

 Pipedrive

-Best for: Solo operators who need a visual deal pipeline in one afternoon
+Best for: Solo operators who want a dedicated, visual sales pipeline without project management overhead

 Setup friction: Low